Journal of International Affairs

 The Journal of International Affairs is a biannual academic journal covering foreign affairs.
 It is edited by graduate students at the School of International and Public Affairs at Columbia University.
 It was established in 1947 as a nonprofit organization.
-The editor-in-chief is Jiwon Ma.
+The editor-in-chief is Se Lin "Sharon" Joh.

 Editors-in-chief

 The following persons are or have been editors-in-chief: